roxburd/bloodriders/README.md

 ## Welcome to the Bloodriders Pages

-An Android app for blood-bike riders (and drivers!).
+An Android app for blood-bike riders (and drivers!) - those marvellous individuals who give up their own time to transport blood products to those in need.
+Today, this app will just make your life a little bit easier but the plan is to add further features which will enhance safety.

 Version 0.1 is live and the roadmap looks like this:
 - duty reminders to remind you to send that READY message.